 These trends move you from just using keywords to entity-first, productized local SEO.
 This approach feeds both maps and AI systems.
 The next section explains how AI search specifically changes local SEO for smart home integrators.

-How Is AI Search Transforming Local SEO for Smart Home Integrators?
+Why AI Search Is Transforming Local SEO for Smart Home Integrators

 AI search moves local SEO towards single, entity-focused recommendations.
 It moves away from multi-page, keyword-only answers.
 Generative engines combine content from many sources.
 So, a Service page with structured data, short FAQs, and reviews is more likely to be cited.
 An unstructured post is less likely.
 To test this, search generative engines for queries like ‘best smart home integrator near [city].’
 Note if results mention a business name, service, or product.
 These patterns show which page types succeed.
 Prioritize structured data for services and offers.
 Also, use local case studies and short video explainers.
 This improves your chances of appearing in AI overviews.
 The next section details market and consumer trends driving demand for these optimized experiences.